 Since its founding in 1928, Vouvray’s Domaine Huët has been the standard-bearer for great, ageworthy Chenin Blanc.
-And to this day, year after year, the estate produces some of the world’s most compelling white wines—and in a remarkable range that spans sparkling, dry, semi-dry, and breathtaking dessert styles.
+And to this day, year after year, the estate produces some of the world’s most compelling white wines—and in a remarkable range that spans sparkling, dry, semi-dry, and remarkable dessert or Moelleux styles.

 As the estate prospered in the post-WWII era, Gaston secured two additional prime vineyards on the Première Côte that would ensure the domaine’s stature: Le Mont (purchased in 1957) and Clos du Bourg (farmed since 1953, purchased in 1963).
-Collectively, these three vineyards, and the wines made from them, account for Huët being the greatest of all Vouvray producers.
+Collectively, these three vineyards, and the wines made from them, are one of the main reasons that Huët is often considered the greatest of all Vouvray producers.

-The Team: In 1971, Gaston was joined by his talented son-in-law, Noël Pinguet.
-Together, they crafted legendary wines from their three parcels—with the vineyards and nature dictating which grapes would become Sec, Demi- Sec, or Moelleux.
+In 1971, Gaston was joined by his talented son-in-law, Noël Pinguet.
+Together, they crafted legendary wines from their three parcels, with the vineyards and nature dictating which grapes would become Sec, Demi- Sec, or Moelleux.
 The estate always held back significant stocks of older vintages, and these wines’ near immortality has helped to further the Huët legend.

-Today: With Huet veteran Jean-Bernard Berthomé at the helm, coupled with the endless support and passion of second generation siblings Sarah & Hugo Hwang, Domaine Huet may be making its most consistently great wines.
-As was one of the earliest adopters of biodynamic practices, and with years of experience working with the appellation's greatest terroirs, Jean-Bernard and his team are achieving a fascinating level of transparency, purity, and knife-edged balance in the wines.
+Today: The estate is now run by Benjamin Joliveau, a Vouvray native who started in 2009, working closely with both Jean-Bernard Berthomé and even overlapping with Noel Pinguet.
+With the continuity of this veteran team at the helm, coupled with the endless support and passion of second generation siblings Sarah & Hugo Hwang, Domaine Huet may be making its most consistently great wines.
+The estate was also one of the earliest adopters of biodynamic practices (certified since 1993), and with years of experience working with the appellation's greatest terroirs, the team at Huet are achieving the utmost level of transparency, purity, and knife-edged balance in the wines.